<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=1354242&amp;fmt=gif">

 Level up: Follow the 3-2-1-1-0 backup strategy: 3 copies of data (your original production data, on-site backups, and offsite backups), 2 different media types (store your data in the cloud and on physical disks), 2 offsite backups, 1 immutable copy, and 0 errors after running through a recovery procedure.

+Dare we say it?
 Insurance is a crucial ingredient for protecting your organization and transferring risk.
-We admit that we may be a little bit biased here, but our opinion is informed, promise!
 Beyond the obvious financial safety offered by insurance, you’ll find yourself with a partner mutually interested in your organization’s security.
 Through digital tools, expert guidance, and up-to-date threat intelligence, your insurer works as an ongoing source for risk mitigation.